Marco Meoni

-Marco Meoni (born 25 May 1973 in Padua) is a volleyball player from Italy, who won the silver medal with the Men's National Team at the 1996 Summer Olympics, wearing the number two jersey.
+Marco Meoni (born 25 May 1973) is a volleyball player from Italy, who won the silver medal with the Men's National Team at the 1996 Summer Olympics, wearing the number two jersey.
 A year earlier he was on the side that claimed the European title in Greece.
 He is a two-time Olympian for his native country, also winning bronze at the 2000 Summer Olympics in Sydney, Australia.

 With Copra Piacenza he won the silver medal at the 2007-08 Indesit Champions League and also was individually awarded "Most Valuable Player".
 After retiring in 2013, he returned to play in Italy's Superlega in January 2015, again for Copra Piacenza.